 Preparing for spring a significant job for City of Winnipeg

-Crews are busy filling potholes, making sandbags, and clearing catch basins
+Crews are busy filling potholes and clearing catch basins

 The snow melt brings a busy time of year for crews at the City of Winnipeg.
 With temperatures changing from warm during the day to cooler at night, a variety of activities are ongoing to ensure street maintenance and flood preparation work is done.

 Potholes are starting to appear on city streets because of the temperature changes.

 Crews are working to repair those potholes as quick as possible.
 A cold mix compound is being used that works best in cold, wet conditions.